dessant/repo-lockdown-app/README.md

 [![Version](https://img.shields.io/npm/v/repo-lockdown.svg?colorB=007EC6)](https://www.npmjs.com/package/repo-lockdown)

-> This project is in maintenance mode, migrating to the version built on GitHub Actions is recommended: https://github.com/dessant/repo-lockdown
+> This project is no longer maintained, please migrate to [Repo Lockdown](https://github.com/dessant/repo-lockdown).

 Repo Lockdown is a GitHub App built with [Probot](https://github.com/probot/probot) that closes and locks new and existing issues or pull requests.